 The Stephen M. Ross School of Business at the University of Michigan began offering the Business Minor at the start of Fall term 2013.
 The Business Minor is designed for students who would like to complement their non-business undergraduate major with business knowledge and will add value to many technical and non-technical majors across campus.
 The minor curriculum provides a broad introduction to fundamental business concepts through a cohesive set of courses.
 The curriculum will enable non-business students to integrate business concepts, skills, and perspectives into their declared majors while applying and building upon the analytical, quantitative, and leadership skills they have already developed.

 The Business Minor curriculum consists of 15.0 credit hours and has flexible core and elective components.
 Eligible courses taken prior to acceptance to the minor can be used to fulfill the 15.0 credit hour requirement, however, applicants are not required to complete any of the 15.0 credit hours prior to admission.
 Students admitted to the minor must complete all minor requirement business courses for credit and for a grade (may not be taken Pass/Fail).
+Due to the Covid-19 situation, courses taken P/NRC during WN20 will be accepted without revealing the letter grade.
 A minimum cumulative GPA of 2.000 is required within the minor coursework.

 1 The MATH 105 or above prerequisite may be satisfied by AP credit for MATH 120 and includes IB, A-level or transfer credit for an exact UM course equivalent, departmental credit for MATH 110x and above, or upper-level Calculus MATH courses or Honors Calculus at UM-Ann Arbor.

 Note: effective Spring 2017, MKT 302 will replaced MKT 300 in the Minor in Business core.

 Ross Community Resources